First Russian circumnavigation: Publishing the results of the expedition

-The Krusenstern's expedition aroused great interest both in Russia and in Europe that lasted several decades.
-Conducted ethnographic collection was first put in the Museum of the Admiralty Department.
-After the assortment, the collection was sent to Kunstkamera.
-The collection included goods from the Easter island, Marquesas and Hawaiian archipelagos.
-Illustrations easily attributed all items.
-The expedition's works were widely replicated: at public expense in 1809–1812 on both the Russian and German languages were published the Krusenstern's three-volume Journey Around the World (1310 pages) with an atlas.
-Atlas included 32 landscapes of the islands that the expedition visited; 44 ethnic types (Polynesians, Japanese, Chinese, Ainu, Kamchadals, Aleuts, Nivkhs); maps of the islands and shores.
-In 1913 Krusenstern's book was translated to English, and then to French, Italian, Dutch, Swedish, Danish.
-Lisyansky's description of the events was published in 1812 on his own money (18 500 rubles) with illustrations and carefully compiled maps.
-This book interested the West, in 1814 it was published in London in the Lisyansky's translation which was quite different from the Russian version.
-Langsdorf's description was published in 1812–1814 in German and English but was not translated to Russian.
-Diaries and notes of the crews are also available.
-Korobitsyn' notes were fully published only in 1944 after 50 years notes of Hieromonk Gideon were published, which provide important information on the ethnography of Alaska.
-In the years 1816-1818 and 1822–1825, the official reports made by Rezanov and Shemelin were published that described in many details the way how negotiations in Japan went.
-In 1820 S. Pryor published in London a description of all the circumnavigations made by then, in which Krusenstern's expedition was put in the same line with the Magellan's.
-Upon to the 1950s, Krusenstern's description was not reprinted in the Russian language.
-The last edition was abridged: from the third (scientific) part, only notes of Kamchadal and Marquise music (performed by Tilesius) and a letter from Commerce Minister Count Rumyantsev were left.
-By the 200th anniversary of the end of the expedition in 2007, the third edition re-released the 1950s variant.
-The second edition by Lisyansky was published in 1947 by the publishing house Geografiz.
-However, it was also abridged – all the detailed descriptions of astronomical and navigational characteristics, price lists for products and goods, were removed.
+Krusenstern's expedition aroused great interest both in Russia and in Europe that lasted for several decades.
+The ethnographic collection gethered during the expedition was initially displayed in the Museum of the Admiralty Department.
+After being sorted, the collection was transferred to Kunstkamera.
+The collection includes goods from the Easter Island, Marquesas, and the Hawaiian archipelagos.

+The expedition's works were widely replicated.
+Between 1809 and 1812, Krusenstern's three-volume Journey Around the World (1310 pages) with an accompanying atlas was published in both Russian and German at public expense.
+The atlas included 32 landscapes of the islands that the expedition visited, 44 depictions of ethnic groups (such as Polynesians, Japanese, Chinese, Ainu, Kamchadals, Aleuts, and Nivkhs), and maps of the islands and shores.
+In 1913, Krusenstern's book was translated into English, French, Italian, Dutch, Swedish, and Danish.

+Lisyansky's account of the circumnavigation, including illustrations and maps, was published independently in 1812 at the cost of 18 500 rubles.
+The book gained particular popularity in the West, and in 1814, was published in London in Lisyansky's own translation, which differed significantly from the Russian version.
+Langsdorf's descriptions of the journey were published in 1812–1814 in both German and English but were never translated into Russian.

+Several other works followed.
+Korobitsyn's notes were not fully published until 1944, 50 years after that of Hieromonk Gideon, and provided information on the ethnography of Alaska.
+The official reports by Rezanov and Shemelin, detailing the negotiations in Japan, were published In 1816-1818 and 1822–1825.
+In 1820, S. Pryor published a comprehensive description of the circumnavigation, in which Krusenstern's expedition was placed on par with Magellan's.

+Until the mid 20th century, Krusenstern's Journey Around the World had not been translated into Russian.
+The 1950s edition was abridged, preserving notes from only the third (scientific) volume, including notes of Kamchadal and Marquesan music (performed by Tilesius) and a letter from Commerce Minister Count Rumyantsev.
+In 2007, marking the 200th anniversary of the expedition completion, this abriged version was re-released.
+Lisyansky's second edition was published in 1947 by the Geografgiz publishing house.
+This version was also abridged – omitting all the detailed descriptions of astronomical and navigational characteristics, as well as price lists for products and goods.
 In 1977 this edition was re-published in Vladivostok by the Far Eastern Book Publishing House.
-Geografgizs edition formed the basis of the third edition of 2007, released on the anniversary of the expedition.
-The richly illustrated volumes of the travels of Krusenstern and Lisyansky were also published in the series "The Great Travels" of the publishing house Eksmo.
+The Geografgiz edition later formed the basis of the 2007 third edition, released for the expedition's bicentennial.
+The richly illustrated volumes of the travels of Krusenstern and Lisyansky were also published in the series The Great Travels by the publishing house Eksmo.

-Despite the abundance of published materials, by the end of the 20th century, some of the unpublished diaries, journals and illustrations were stored in the archives.
-For instance: the journal conducted by the Neva's navigator Dmitry Kalinin, notes by Tilesius, manuscript by counterman Shemelin.
-In 2003 the previously unpublished Levenstern's diary came out in both Russian and English languages.
-Tamara Shafranovskaya did the Russian translation.
-In 2005 the album Around the world with Krusenstern (edited by O. Fedorova and A. Krusenstern), in the basis of which lied Atlas with drawings of Tilesius, which was supplemented with botanic illustrations made by Langsdorf, and also previously unpublished pictures from Tilesius and Levenstern' archives.
-Besides a comprehensive foreword and appendixes, the text included a full chronicle of the events that we're representing a systematic selection of diaries of those participating in the expedition.
-In 2015 the same team of authors published all the Ratmanov's journals with extensive commentaries.
-For the first, watercolour paintings made by astronomer Horner and naturalist Langsdorf were published.
+Despite the abundance of published materials, by the end of the 20th century, several unpublished diaries, journals and illustrations remained archived.
+These included the journal conducted by the Neva's navigator Dmitry Kalinin, notes by Tilesius, and a manuscript by quartermaster Shemelin.
+In 2003 the previously unpublished diary of Levenstern was released in both Russian and English, with the Russian translation by Tamara Shafranovskaya.

+In 2005 the album Around the world with Krusenstern, edited by O. Fedorova and A. Krusenstern was published.
+This work was the based on the Atlas featuring Tilesius drawings and was supplemented with botanic illustrations by Langsdorf, as well as previously unpublished pictures from the archives of Tilesius and Levenstern.
+The album included a comprehensive foreword, appendixes, and a full chronicle of the events compiled in a systematic selection of diaries kept by expedition participants.

+In 2015, the same team of authors published all the Ratmanov's journals with extensive commentaries.
+For the first time, watercolour paintings by astronomer Horner and naturalist Langsdorf were also published.